 Members accumulate CPE 'points' based on the number of hours of approved activity undertaken.
 Typically, Members are required to undertake 60 hours over two years, with a minimum of 15 hours

-This requirement differs for Certified members, retired members and other member types.
+This requirement differs for Certified members:

 What is an Approved CPE Activity?

 Attendance at technical sessions of professional societies; seminars and conferences; formal in-house training programs; college or university courses passed; formal distance learning program; webinars.

 Books up to 50 hours; Articles up to 25 hours; Research papers up to 25 hours.

 First presentation twice the length of the presentation.
 Later presentation, the length of the presentation.